 If you may wish to have children in the future, you should ask your cancer team about fertility-preserving treatments.
 It is very important to have these discussions before cancer treatment starts.
 The American Society for Clinical Oncology (ASCO) has guidelines for the best fertility preservation methods for males and females with cancer.
 For men, ASCO recommends banking and freezing sperm (sperm cryopreservation) for later use in assisted reproductive therapies.

 For women, egg (oocyte) cryopreservation is recommended.
 This procedure involves harvesting and freezing a woman's eggs (oocytes), and can be followed by in vitro fertilization and freezing of embryos for later use.
 It requires several weeks of pre-treatment with ovarian stimulation drugs, so timing is very important.
 For women who will receive radiation therapy to the pelvic region, a surgical procedure that moves the ovaries out of the path of radiation (ovarian transposition) can also help preserve fertility.

-Relapse of Hodgkin disease is not uncommon, even after treatment for early stages.
+Relapse of HD is not uncommon, even after treatment for early stages.
 It can occur a decade or more after treatment.
 Relapse can occur in early-stage disease, probably because the limited radiation normally used in such cases does not destroy the disease outside of the area irradiated.
 People who had large tumors in the chest are also at higher risk for recurrence.